Kitware/iMSTK/Docs/CodingGuide.md

 # Introduction

-This guide collates best practices from a variety of sources, while some of these express a certain _taste_ we want the items that are covered here to be consistent accross iMSTK.
+This guide collates best practices from a variety of sources, while some of these express a certain _taste_ we want the items that are covered here to be consistent across iMSTK.

 Coding style is not only limited to the actual formatting but also to things like the naming of functions or variables, or the use of certain c++ features or patterns.
-By being consistent in these we make development for iMSTK easier for ourselves and others as names and patterns are reused accross the code base.
+By being consistent in these we make development for iMSTK easier for ourselves and others as names and patterns are reused across the code base.

 While the text of this guide is mostly culled from the [OpenSurgSim coding guide](https://app.assembla.com/spaces/OpenSurgSim/wiki/Coding_Standards) the following resources were used to create and refine the style